 The visualization below shows the three projections of the size of the population of school-age-children until the end of this century:

-- Therefore the medium projection of WC-IIASA substantially differs from the UN’s Medium projection.
-In the most likely scenario – Global Education Trends (GET), which the WC-IIASA researchers see as a continuation of the recent educational trends – the size of the population younger than 15 will soon start to fall and at the end of the century the population of under-15-year-olds will be one-third smaller than today!
-According to this middle-of-the-road scenario by WC-IIASA the world is very close to 'child peak', as Hans Rosling claimed.
+- The medium projection of WC-IIASA – the projections they see as most likely – substantially differs from the UN’s Medium projection: In the most likely scenario – Global Education Trends (GET), which the WC-IIASA researchers see as a continuation of the recent educational trends – the size of the population younger than 15 will soon start to fall and at the end of the century the population of under-15-year-olds will be one-third smaller than today!
+According to this middle-of-the-road scenario by WC-IIASA the world is very close to ‘child peak’.

 - Even faster will be the decline in the Fast Track scenario.
 If the world can achieve such a rapid expansion of education, then the size of the population of under-15-year-olds is projected to fall and decline to just one billion in 2100 (almost the same level as 1950).

 What this comparison of scenarios shows us is that the size of the global population younger than 15 – the upper bound for the global demand for education – will very much depend on how rapidly access to education can be extended.17